ObzenFlow/obzenflow-fsm/docs/flowip-fsm-001-mutable-context-timeouts-errors.md

   - Remove now-unnecessary `Arc<RwLock<…>>` wrappers for purely local state where possible, relying on 080p‑part‑2 for lock-safety guidance.

 This yields a single, coherent ObzenFlow FSM API aligned with FLOWIP‑080p’s “FSM owns and mutates its state” design, without a parallel Arc-based path.

+---

+### Implementation Status and Next Steps

+**Implemented in `obzenflow-fsm` 0.2.x**

+- Single `&mut Context` FSM API:
+  - `StateMachine::handle`, `check_timeout`, `execute_actions` now operate on `&mut Context`.
+  - `FsmAction::execute(&self, &mut Context) -> FsmResult<()>` is the only action API.
+- Timeout and transition semantics:
+  - Initial-state timeouts are scheduled in `StateMachine::new` when configured.
+  - Self-transitions run exit/entry hooks and refresh or clear the timeout based on the resulting state.
+- Error model:
+  - Public APIs return `FsmResult<_>` with `FsmError` variants (`HandlerError`, `UnhandledEvent`, `Timeout`, `DuplicateHandler`, `BuilderError`, …).
+  - Handler/timeout failures are mapped into `HandlerError` rather than raw `String`.
+- Builder validation:
+  - `FsmBuilder::try_build` fails with `FsmError::DuplicateHandler` on duplicate `(state, event)` registrations.
+  - `FsmBuilder::strict()` enables an extra check that the initial state has at least one transition or timeout; otherwise `try_build` returns `FsmError::BuilderError`.
+  - `FsmBuilder::build` remains as a panicking convenience wrapper around `try_build`.
+- Tests:
+  - All tests and examples have been migrated to `&mut Context` and the new error model.
+  - Focused tests cover duplicate detection and strict-mode behavior.

+**Next steps (beyond 001)**

+- Runtime adoption:
+  - Ensure all ObzenFlow runtime supervisors and FSM integrations are consistently using the 0.2 `&mut Context` API, removing any remaining `Arc<C>`-style usage except where genuinely shared resources are required.
+- Additional validation (potential follow-up FlowIP):
+  - Consider extending strict mode with more invariants once the macro DSL from `flowip-fsm-002-builder-dsl.md` is in place (e.g., coverage checks per state, validation of known state/event sets).
+- DSL front-end:
+  - Implement the `fsm!` builder DSL described in FLOWIP‑FSM‑002 to make FSM definitions enum-centric while leveraging the 0.2 core semantics from this FlowIP.